ohzinteractive/PIT/README.md

   - Check for mouse buttons (left right middle)
   - Mouse scroll and touch pinch to zoom merged into the same variable
   - Query amount of active pointers (for mouse always 1 if any button is pressed)
+  - Allows to define a subregion that will be used to compute position coordinates

 ### Dependencies